ze-bang/exact_diagonalization_cpp/README.md

 # Exact Diagonalization C++

 A C++ library for exact diagonalization of spin systems with comprehensive symmetry analysis capabilities.
 This project provides efficient tools for studying quantum Hamiltonians with a focus on symmetry exploitation to reduce computational complexity.
+This library focuses primarily on reducing run time load.

 ## Key Features